KatjaAS/AND1/README.md

 Should have:
 User can check availability on a map,
-User gets pop-up messages about new products,
+User gets notification when his product has been booked, User gets pop-up messages about new products,
 User gets email notification about new products,
 Users can connect to other users,